-Article III: Board of Directors
+■ Article III: Board of Directors

 SECTION 1.
-The NSEA Board of Directors shall consist of the President; the Vice President; the NEA Directors for Nebraska; the at-large representatives of the Ethnic Minority Affairs Committee (EMAC), the Higher Education Academy, and Education Support Professionals (ESPs); elected representatives of NSEA-Retired and the Student Education Association of Nebraska (SEAN); and representatives of each NSEA district association.
+The NSEA Board of Directors shall consist of the President: the Vice President: the NEA Directors for Nebraska; the at-large representatives of the Ethnic Minority Affairs Committee (EMAC), the Higher Education Academy, and Education Support Professionals (ESPs); elected representatives of NSEA-Retired and the Student Education Association of Nebraska (SEAN); and representatives of each NSEA district association.
 The Board shall be apportioned on the basis of one person-one vote.
 Each NSEA district association shall be entitled to at least one member on the NSEA Board of Directors.
 Each district association member of the Board must represent the same number of constituents (with variation not to exceed plus or minus 10 percent).
 The representation ratio of NSEA Board of Directors members to constituents shall be determined by the NSEA Board of Directors.

 District associations shall elect representatives to the NSEA Board of Directors.
-Representatives must be Active members of NSEA in accordance with NSEA policy to insure open nominations, ballots and a system for run-off vote.
+Representatives must be Active members of NSEA in accordance with NSEA policy to insure open nominations, ballots and a system for runoff vote.
 Representatives may be elected for no more than two consecutive terms of three years and shall assume office on August 1 following their election.
 No person shall hold simultaneously more than one seat on the NSEA Board of Directors, either as a general officer or as a district association Representative or President.

 The President of NSEA shall inform the president of the district when the district qualifies for an additional representative.
 Insofar as possible, an equal number of members shall be elected each year.
 The length of the initial term of new members shall be determined by the Board rotation.
-A vacancy on the NSEA Board of Directors shall be filled by the district affected.
-Such appointments shall extend to the end of the unexpired term of the position being filled.